 Doctors Without Borders/Médecins Sans Frontières (MSF) is alarmed by the dramatic escalation in conflict across the Middle East region, following strikes by US and Israeli forces in Iran and Iran’s subsequent retaliatory actions in several countries.

 Across the region, the escalation in violence has brought fear to the lives of millions of people, including in Lebanon, Iran and the Gulf countries.
 Bombing continues across multiple cities and villages, often hitting densely populated areas, and casualties are mounting.
-Hundreds of thousands of people have been forced to flee.
+Millions of people have been forced to flee, many of whom have been displaced multiple times.

 MSF calls for the protection of civilians, hospitals, health facilities and other essential infrastructure.